You know you need to bring water when you’re hiking but do you know how much to drink?

 Best Way to Carry Water When Hiking

 Check out contributor and avid hiker’s Lourdes recommendations below of how she likes to carry water.
 She likes to use a combination of bladders and water bottles.
 I carry my water the same way.
 Here’s why:

 You might be able to find some sort of sleeve that covers the hose and prevents it from freezing but generally, these aren’t a good option in extreme climates.

 Water bottles – There are two kinds: 1) plastic water bottles and 2) stainless steel water bottles.
 Personally, I prefer stainless steel ones because I feel like plastic bottles change the taste of the water.
 Plus, stainless steel bottles prevent your water from getting too warm in hot climates.
 They also tend to hold up better if you drop them.

 I like to have one or two water bottles in my backpack in addition to a hydration bladder.
 Sometimes I use it to hold Gatorade or a similar drink that I don’t need to drink regularly but it’s good when you stop for a meal to help with re-hydration.

 Another perk of water bottles is that if you put them in your backpack near your back they aren’t as likely to freeze in cold temperatures.
-That way, even if your bladder freezes, you aren’t as likely run out of water.
+That way, even if your bladder freezes, you aren’t as likely to run out of water.

-I think her method makes a lot of sense but after puncturing my bladder and losing all my water on a hike, I now just use bottles that I fill up on home.
+I think her method makes a lot of sense but after puncturing my bladder and losing all my water on a hike, I now just use bottles that I fill up at home.
 I also prefer stainless steel over plastic.

 How to Get Water When Hiking